cwdatlas/RetriageDashboard/USECASES.md

 //What properties are required to create a patient
     //Internal ID vs local ID (Database vs Reused patient ID)
 //Patient properties (Condition, ID, Bed Assignment, Queue Assignment)
-//Patient x Resource development
+//Patient x PatientPool development
 //Deleting a Patient verbose explanation
-//Resource scheduler (Automatic or manual?)
+//PatientPool scheduler (Automatic or manual?)
     //What happens when A patient is removed before the operation is completed atomically